Fukushima wastewater released into the ocean, China bans all Japanese seafood

 According to Tepco test results released on Thursday, that water contains about up to 63 becquerels of tritium per litre, below the World Health Organization drinking water limit of 10,000 becquerels per litre.
 A becquerel is a unit of radioactivity.

+The IAEA also released a statement saying its independent on-site analysis had confirmed the tritium concentration was far below the limit.

+Japan will conduct monitoring around the water release area and publish results weekly, starting on Sunday, the environment minister said.

-Tepco expects the process of releasing the wastewater - currently totally more than 1.3 million metric tons - to take about 30 years.
+Tepco expects the process of releasing the wastewater — currently totalling more than 1.3 million metric tons — to take about 30 years.

 Civic groups have launched protests in Japan and South Korea, although South Korea's government has said its own assessment found no problems with the scientific and technical aspects of the release.